 In an environment with rising gasoline prices, propane could offer a viable option for fleet managers looking for an alternative-fuel source.

-There’s a misconception that propane autogas is more expensive than traditional fuels, noted Michael Taylor, director of autogas development for the Propane Education & Research Council.
+There’s a misconception that propane autogas is more expensive than traditional fuels, noted Michael Taylor, former director of autogas development for the Propane Education & Research Council.
+Taylor ended his nearly eight years as the director of autogas development in 2020.

 But, the actual cost of wholesale propane typically falls between the price of oil and natural gas — the two sources of propane, he added.